iPhone 8: Should you upgrade?

 iPhone 5 and earlier

 If you're happy with your phone, we're not going to talk you out of it.
 Enjoy!
-But the new iPhone 8, 7 or SE offer far fast, smoother experiences, more battery life, and cameras that make it way easier to take beautiful photos wherever you go.
+But the new iPhone 8, 7 or SE offer far faster, smoother experiences, more battery life and cameras that make it way easier to take beautiful photos wherever you go.
 Some add creature comforts like water resistance and wireless charging, too.

 It's probably time to upgrade.